 Panels will last for 90 minutes and should have three speakers and a chair.
 Each paper should be no longer than 20 minutes.
 Proposals for round table format panels, and for panels that address specific methodological problems, problems of source criticism, or problems of public history and education in the field of German history, are welcome, as are proposals for panels whose individual papers cover differing historical periods.
 These should involve three or four speakers and a chair, and should last 90 minutes, with each paper 10-20 minutes in duration, depending on the number of speakers.

 Proposals for individual papers will also be accepted, with the proviso that the conference organisers will seek to group individual papers into groups of three for the purposes of creating panels.
 Individual papers should last no longer than 20 minutes.

-Deadline for submission of proposals: 18 MARCH 2016.
-The Society's Committee will select proposals and inform applicants by the end of April.
+Deadline for submission of proposals: TUESDAY 18 APRIL 2023.
+The Society will select proposals and inform applicants by mid-May 2023.

 Postgraduate students are explicitly encouraged to participate in panels or to submit their own panel proposals or individual papers.
 The annual conference is intended to offer a friendly, constructive environment in which to present work completed and work in progress to a specialist audience.
 There will be a conference dinner open to all members.
 Please note that panellists/individual presenters will have to bear the costs of the dinner, travel and accommodation themselves.
 Some bursaries will be available for postgraduate students; those presenting papers will receive preference for funding.
 Information on applying for postgraduate bursaries is available on the German History Society website: http://www.germanhistorysociety.org/postgraduates/.